 General Motors Co. and Honda Motor Co.
 Ltd. equally split $85 million in investment to expand their fuel-cell partnership into a new manufacturing venture called Fuel Cell System Manufacturing LLC.
 This will be the auto industry’s first joint venture for fuel-cell manufacturing and will operate inside GM’s battery pack assembly plant in Brownstown Township.
 The companies plan to mass-produce a hydrogen fuel-cell system to be used in vehicles starting around 2020.
 The work is expected to create nearly 100 jobs.

 The new plant will make GM’s Gen2 fuel cell stack that is most likely the same stack that will be used in the full size Silverado ZH2 & SURUS platforms.
 My guess is that GM will do trial builds with TARDEC as mass production of fuel cells ramps up in Michigan.
-The full size pickup truck platform is ideal for fuel cells because fuel cell vehicles of this size have 10x the range of similar battery vehicles and also refill in 3 minutes vs the 12 to 18 hours at 240V it takes to recharge similar BEVs.
+The full size pickup truck platform is ideal for fuel cells because fuel cell vehicles of this size have more range of similar sized battery vehicles and also refill in 3 minutes vs the multiple hours at 240V it takes to recharge similar BEVs.
 Furthermore, the key factor for the military using fuel cells is that they produce fresh water which is something batteries just can’t do.